-At Pinewood Village Resort, on Galu Kinondo Beach, Kenya guests can live the dream of a secluded holiday with white sands and warm seas, just 1 hour away from Mombasa.
+At Pinewood Beach Resort, on Galu Kinondo Beach, Kenya guests can live the dream of a secluded holiday with white sands and warm seas, just 1 hour away from Mombasa.

 The gardens and surrounding forest are home to over 100 bird species including Cormorants, Egrets and Herons, birds of prey such as the African Fish Eagle and the Black Kite, also Bee-eaters, Honeyguides, Sunbirds, Orioles, Queleas and many others.